cgarvis/chrisgarvis.com/_posts/2013-05-05-building-angularjs-filter.markdown

 ## 6. Profit!

-Once installed and setted as a dependency, we can use it in any of our views.
+Once installed and set as a dependency, we can use it in any of our views.

 ```html